elixir-lang/elixir/lib/elixir/pages/unicode-security.md

 For instance, the 'HANGUL FILLER' (`ㅤ`) character, which is often invisible, is an uncommon codepoint and will trigger this warning.

-## C2, C3 (planned)

-Elixir may implement Confusable Detection, and Mixed-Script Confusable detection, in the future, and will likely emit warnings in those cases; there is a reference implementation.
+## C2.
+Confusable detection

+Elixir will warn on identifiers that look the same, but aren't.
+Examples: in `а = a = 1`, the two 'a' characters are Cyrillic and Latin, and could be confused for each other; in `力 = カ = 1`, both are Japanese, but different codepoints, in different scripts of that writing system.
+Confusable identifiers can lead to hard-to-catch bugs (say, due to copy-pasted code) and can be unsafe, so we will warn about identifiers within a single file that could be confused with each other.

+We use the means described in Section 4, 'Confusable Detection', with one noted modification

+> Alternatively, it shall declare that it uses a modification, and provide a precise list of character mappings that are added to or removed from the provided ones.

+Elixir will not warn on confusability for identifiers made up exclusively of characters in a-z, A-Z, 0-9, and _.
+This is because ASCII identifiers have existed for so long that the programming community has had their own means of dealing with confusability between identifiers like `l,1` or `O,0` (for instance, fonts designed for programming usually make it easy to differentiate between those characters).

+## C3. (not yet implemented)

+C3 has to do with detecting mixed-script-confusable characters -- like, say, a file in which several Cyrillic 'a' characters are present in a file of mostly latin identifiers.
+Conformance with this clause is not yet claimed.

 ## C4, C5 (inapplicable)

-'C4 - Restriction Level detection' conformance is not claimed and is inapplicable.
-(It applies to classifying the level of safety of a given arbitrary string into one of 5 restriction levels).
+'C4 - Restriction Level detection' conformance is not claimed and does not apply to identifiers in code; rather, it applies to classifying the level of safety of a given arbitrary string into one of 5 restriction levels.

 'C5 - Mixed number detection' conformance is inapplicable as Elixir does not support Unicode numbers.